LOVE OF BEAUTY: Philokalía

 *Select the option that best fits group or class;

-**Lower-level book selection can be swapped in, if needed; Upper option can be completed as an independent add-on if student has not yet done Option 2
+**Lower or upper-level book selections can be swapped in, where desired; Upper Option 3 can be completed as an independent add-on if student has not yet done Option 2

 Cycle 1: Tales